cashpw/notes.cashpw.com/content/posts/yudkowskyTsuyokuNaritaiWant2007.md

 [Eliezer Yudkowsky]({{< relref "eliezer_yudkowsky.md" >}}), (<a href="#citeproc_bib_item_1">Yudkowsky 2007</a>)

-## <span class="org-todo todo TODO">TODO</span> Summary {#summary}
+## Summary {#summary}

-## <span class="org-todo todo TODO">TODO</span> Thoughts {#thoughts}
+## Thoughts {#thoughts}

 ## Notes {#notes}

 > The most important thing is that there should be progress.
 So long as you keep moving forward you will reach your destination; but if you stop moving you will never reach it.
 >
 > Tsuyoku naritai is Japanese.
-Tsuyoku is “strong”; naru is “becoming,” and the form naritai is “want to become.”
-Together it means, “I want to become stronger,” and it expresses a sentiment embodied more intensely in Japanese works than in any Western literature I’ve read.
-You might say it when expressing your determination to become a professional Go player—or after you lose an important match, but you haven’t given up—or after you win an important match, but you’re not a ninth-dan player yet—or after you’ve become the greatest Go player of all time, but you still think you can do better.
+Tsuyoku is "strong"; naru is "becoming," and the form naritai is "want to become."
+Together it means, "I want to become stronger," and it expresses a sentiment embodied more intensely in Japanese works than in any Western literature I've read.
+You might say it when expressing your determination to become a professional Go player—or after you lose an important match, but you haven't given up—or after you win an important match, but you're not a ninth-dan player yet—or after you've become the greatest Go player of all time, but you still think you can do better.
 That is tsuyoku naritai, the will to transcendence.

 <!--quoteend-->